featbit/featbit-dotnet-sdk/README.md

 The .NET build tools should automatically load the most appropriate build of the SDK for whatever platform your application or library is targeted to.

+> **_NOTE:_** This SDK requires the `System.Text.Json` API to be available, which is included in the runtime for .NET
+> Core 3.1 and later versions, but not on other platforms, so on other platforms the SDK brings
+> in `System.Text.Json` as a NuGet package dependency.

 ## Get Started

 ### Installation